awsdocs/amazon-forecast-developer-guide/doc_source/access-control-overview.md

 ## Understanding Resource Ownership<a name="access-control-resource-ownership"></a>

 The AWS account owns the resources that are created in the account, regardless of who created the resources\.
 Specifically, the resource owner is the AWS account of the [principal entity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) \(that is, the root account, an IAM user, or an IAM role\) that authenticates the resource creation request\.
 The following examples illustrate how this works:
-+ If you use the root account credentials of your AWS account to create a workspace, your AWS account is the owner of the resource \(in Amazon Forecast, the resource is a workspace\)\.
++ If you use the root account credentials of your AWS account to create a dataset group, your AWS account is the owner of the resource\.
-+ If you create an IAM user in your AWS account and grant permissions to create a workspace to that user, the user can create a workspace\.
-However, your AWS account, to which the user belongs, owns the workspace resource\.
++ If you create an IAM user in your AWS account and grant permissions to create a dataset group to that user, the user can create a dataset group\.
+However, your AWS account, to which the user belongs, owns the dataset group resource\.
-+ If you create an IAM role in your AWS account with permissions to create a workspace, anyone who can assume the role can create a workspace\.
-Your AWS account, to which the user belongs, owns the workspace resource\.
++ If you create an IAM role in your AWS account with permissions to create a dataset group, anyone who can assume the role can create a dataset group\.
+Your AWS account, to which the user belongs, owns the dataset group resource\.

 ## Managing Access to Resources<a name="manage-access-overview"></a>